-How to buy Visa shares
+How to buy Visa (V) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Visa Inc is a credit services business with stocks listed in the US.
 Visa shares (V) are listed on the NYSE and all prices are listed in US Dollars.
 Its last market close was US$231.23 – an increase of 0.1% over the previous week.
 Here's how to invest if you're based in Australia.